wasique-sh/shell-functions/README.md

 # Shell Functions
-A repository containing all of my shell functions
+A repository containing all of my (posix) shell functions.
+Intended for Linux but should work on any Unix-like operating system (such as macOS, BSD) and environments (like WSL).

 ## Table of Contents
 - [About](#about)